-Our Advanced Design/Build program is a year-round cohort of our most committed builder girls.
-This cohort brings together 9th-12th grade girls from diverse backgrounds to tackle complex, community-based projects designed and built by girls themselves.
+Our Advanced Design/Build program is a year-round cohort of our most committed builder girls and gender-expansive youth.
+This cohort brings together 9th-12th grade students from diverse backgrounds to tackle complex, community-based projects designed and built by students themselves.

-Over three after-school sessions and one week of summer programming each year, this team of high school girls embarks on our most ambitious design and construction projects for local community clients, seeing projects from conception and design development to construction documentation and on-site project construction.
-By applying math, science, carpentry, drafting, welding, and leadership skills, projects from the Advanced Design/Build program challenge girls to create and complete an architectural project that will live in the world for years to come.
-Girls from this program have built a greenhouse, furniture for a women’s shelter, a public parklet for a local restaurant, and a chicken coop-in-progress.
+Over three after-school seasons and one week of summer programming each year, this team of high school students embarks on our most ambitious design and construction projects for local community clients, seeing projects from conception and design development to construction documentation and on-site project construction.
+By applying math, science, carpentry, drafting, welding, and leadership skills, projects from the Advanced Design/Build program challenge students to create and complete an architectural project that will live in the world for years to come.
+Youth from this program have built a greenhouse, furniture for a women’s shelter, a public parklet for a local restaurant, and a chicken coop-in-progress.

-The program is no-cost for girls and families, and opens invitations and applications each fall for the year-round cohort.
+The program is no-cost for students and families, and opens invitations and applications each fall for the year-round cohort.